Share Via

 - Go back and update policies as devices and requirements evolve

-Nile has taken a different approach when it comes to access control and campus Zero Trust enforcement.
-Most of the hard parts tied to NAC — creating identity-based rules, IoT onboarding, managing segmentation at scale, and ensuring policy enforcement actually works — are already built into the Nile Access Service.
-We’ve even added Guest Access onboarding.
-These capabilities operate without VLANs, dynamic ACLs, or extra appliances, drastically reducing both design and operational overhead.
+We’ve taken a different approach when it comes to access control and Zero Trust enforcement.
+Most of the hard parts tied to NAC — creating identity-based rules, IoT onboarding, managing segmentation at scale, and ensuring policy enforcement actually works — are built into the Nile Access Service.
+Even onboarding guests is just another simple feature.
+To drastically reducing both design and operational overhead that burdens most IT teams, these capabilities operate without VLANs, dynamic ACLs, or extra appliances.

-That leaves 802.1X with EAP-TLS as the last big piece for organizations to tackle.
-Any organization that wants certificate-based authentication for corporate and BYOD devices now has a very simple alternative that changes the game.
-This is where the new Nile RADIUS Service comes in.
+For any organization that needs secure wired and wireless access and wants certificate-based authentication for corporate and BYOD devices they now have a very simple alternative that changes the game.
+This is where the secure Nile RADIUS Service comes in.
+802.1X with EAP-TLS that doesn’t break the bank or your IT teams soul.

 With Nile, you get a very scalable authentication service that’s easy to set up, and operate, without added-on appliances.
 You still own certificate provisioning, supplicant configuration, and CA operations as those remain important, organization-specific steps.
 But we take on the rest: